phiamo/MopaBootstrapBundle/Resources/doc/navbar_configuration.md

             - { name: mopa_bootstrap.navbar, alias: frontendNavbar }
 ```

-Make sure your FormTypes implement Mopa\BootstrapBundle\Navbar\NavbarFormInterface.
+Make sure your FormTypes implement Mopa\Bundle\BootstrapBundle\Navbar\NavbarFormInterface.
-If you write a own Navbar class be sure it implements Mopa\BootstrapBundle\Navbar\NavbarInterface.
+If you write a own Navbar class be sure it implements Mopa\Bundle\BootstrapBundle\Navbar\NavbarInterface.

 For example menu definitions have a look into:
 Resources/config/examples/example_menu.yml